xaedes/canopen_301_402/README.md

 Implementation of necessary subset of CanOpen 2.a to control Faulhaber Motion Controller.

 Implemented Features:
- - Network Management (controllling the Can301 State Machine)
+ - Network Management (controlling the Can301 State Machine)
  - SDO expedited transfer
  - EDS file loading
  - PDO transfer